LuukHenk/Beer_analysis_bioinformatics/README.md

 - state - The state that the brewery is located in

 ## The analysis
-A [R script](R/beer_analysis.R) was used to generate a scatterplot between craftbeer alcohol percentage and bitterness.
+An [R script](R/beer_analysis.R) was used to generate a scatterplot between craftbeer alcohol percentage and bitterness.
 The data for this plot was obtained from the [beer dataset](dataset/beers.csv).

 ![](plot_images/beer_plot.png)
 _Each dot in the graph represents a beer.
-Beers without an unknown bitterness unit were removed.
-The trendline shows the average alcohol percentage per bitterness units,_
+Beers without an known bitterness unit were removed.
+The trendline shows the average alcohol percentage per bitterness units._